hostmobility/documentation/docs/system/update.md

 ### USB method autoboot.sh

-If a file named `autoboot.sh` is found on the USB memory the first after upgrade, it will be executed.
+If a file named `autoboot.sh` is found on the USB memory the first thing after upgrade, it will be executed.

 This can be used to re-install and configure the unit after update.

 ### Persistent partition /mnt/config and run-parts

-On some bulids, files stored in `/mnt/config` are kept across system re-installations.
+On some builds, files stored in `/mnt/config` are kept across system re-installations.

 If this is included, all executable files in `/mnt/config/update-hooks` are executed using `run-parts` on first boot.

-This can be used to re-install and configure the unit after update when updating from `/boot` directory.
+This can be used to re-install and configure the unit after performing an update from the `/boot` directory.